 2.1 Experimental Birds and Design

-The experiment was conducted during the summer season (June-July 2025). for a period of six weeks using 180-day-old Japanese quail chicks at the Instructional Poultry Farm, Govind Ballabh Pant University of Agriculture and Technology, Pantnagar, Uttarakhand.
-The area experienced humid summers, with temperatures in summer rising up to 42 °C and relative humidity reaching nearly 82%.
+The experiment was conducted during the summer season (June-July 2025) for a period of six weeks using 180-day-old Japanese quail chicks at the Instructional Poultry Farm, Govind Ballabh Pant University of Agriculture and Technology, Pantnagar, Uttarakhand.
+The area experienced humid summers, with temperatures rising up to 42 °C and relative humidity reaching nearly 82%.
 The chicks were randomly distributed into five dietary treatment groups, each comprising 36 birds, with three replicates of 12 birds per replicate.
 Standard management practices were followed throughout the experimental period, and feed and water were provided ad libitum.

 2.2 Collection and processing of Amla (Phyllanthus emblica) leaves and fruit

 Amla (Phyllanthus emblica) leaves and fruits were procured from the local area of Kotdwara, Pauri Garhwal, Uttarakhand, during the month of December 2024.
 The freshly harvested leaves were spread out in a well-ventilated shaded area and allowed to dry for 5–6 days to prevent nutrient losses.
 The partially dried leaves were then transferred to a hot air oven at 50°C for 3–4 hours until they became crisp, after which they were ground into a coarse powder using an electric grinder (Willey mill).
 Similarly, the freshly harvested fruits were cut in small pieces and then sun-dried.
-The dried fruits were also subjected to hot air oven drying at 50 °C for 3–4 hours to ensure complete removal of moisture and subsequently grinding was done.
-The prepared amla leaf and fruit powders were stored in air-tight polythene bags at room temperature for the study.
+The dried fruits were also subjected to hot air oven drying at 50 °C for 3–4 hours to ensure complete removal of moisture and subsequently ground.
+The prepared amla leaf and fruit powders were stored in airtight polythene bags at room temperature for the study.

 2.3 Formulation and Composition of Experimental Diets